Mary Chamberlain

 so they can breathe.

-I am interested in the relationship between the marks made and the background surface and surrounding negative space.
+The relationship between the marks made and the background surface and the surrounding negative space that is created is integral to my work.

 Looking to imbue pieces with a sense of movement and held dynamism, my work often draws inspiration from the fragility and strength of nature as well as focussing on the figure as a motif.